sygmaprotocol/sygma-sdk/README.md

 ````

 With this you can use our SDK and create the render logic to show your tokens and your networks of the bridge.
-For a more in depth review, check out the `react-example`.
+For a more in-depth review, check out the `react-example`.

 ## Using Sygma SDK on your project